 Figure 3 | The investigation location: Java Island, Indonesia.
 Black plus signs represent precipitation grid points.
-Blue dots represent evaporation grid points.
-Please refer to the online version of this paper to see this figure in colour: doi:10.2166/wcc.2021.022.
+Blue dots represent evaporation grid points. version of this paper to see this figure in colour: doi:10.2166/wcc.2021.022.

-GLEAM data sets have already been comprehensively valid dated against an extensive set of in situ observations.
+GLEAM data sets have already been comprehensively vali dated against an extensive set of in situ observations.
 A global validation using a large database of in situ measurements of evaporation had been conducted from 91 eddy covariance towers (FLUXNET observations).
 Moreover, moisture measurements from 2,325 in situ sensors from the database of the International Soil Moisture Network (ISMN) had been taken for further validation.